liquidrinu/Arduino/README.md

 4.)
 Click "Configure new AP" and choose your local network.

 5.)
-You can now select from http://192.168.1.x when connected to the local network.
+You can find the page at root from http://192.168.1.x when connected to the local network.

 6.)
 Change AP settings at http://192.168.1.x/_ac

+7.)
+Data can be found at localip:port/data in 5 columns seperated by whitespace (air humidity, temperature, soil moisture level, display state, soil moisture treshold